C/C++ CTest Test Case Generation

 Basic Command

-Generate multiple test cases (branch coverage mode)
+Generate multiple test cases (branch coverage mode):

 esbmc program.c --branch-coverage --generate-ctest-testcase